Raymond Finch

 Facilities at the school

-Our school is fortunate to have spacious classrooms with plenty of natural light, a library, fully equipped outdoor play areas as well as access to a huge array of facilities courtesy of the neighbouring residential compound, including a swimming pool, a 400-seat concert hall, a gym suite, rooms for dancing and yoga, STEM and robotics facilities and much more.
+Our school is fortunate to have spacious classrooms with plenty of natural light, a library, fully equipped outdoor play areas as well as access to a huge array of facilities courtesy of our host residential compound, including a fully two swimming pools, full-equipped playgrounds, a 400-seat concert hall, a gym suite, rooms for dancing and yoga, a 'ninja gym', STEAM and robotics facilities and much more; the conditions and facilities that we enjoy here are truly outstanding.

 Sports facilities at the school